IBM/aspera-cli/tests/mcp-test-session.md

    - the MCP tool call(s) you made, with the exact arguments,
    - the result you received,
    - whether the task succeeded or was skipped (and why).
+5. Throughout the session, keep a running log of every problem encountered that led to an incorrect, failed, or outdated command.
+For each problem record:
+   - the task number and the exact command attempted,
+   - the error or unexpected behaviour observed,
+   - the root cause (wrong argument, obsolete syntax, missing introspection step, misleading MCP prompt / description, gap in the README, etc.),
+   - a suggested improvement (MCP tool description, `help` output, README section, preset discovery, or command schema).
+   At the end of all tasks, produce a consolidated **Improvement Report** that groups the logged problems by category (MCP prompt wording, introspection gaps, manual / README gaps, command schema issues, other) and lists concrete, actionable recommendations for each category.

 **Before starting the tasks**, use `["config", "preset", "list"]` to discover which presets are configured.
 If a given plugin has a default preset in the default section, just do not specify url or credentials, as it will use the default ones.